 The video below is from a summer-hike to Trolltunga with a few short detours.
 The detours were done to get some extra great views.

-Odda is a great hub if you want to see some of the most beautiful and wild nature Norway has to offer.
-There is a short distance to the Oddadalen Valley with the famous waterfalls like Låtefossen and Tjørnadalsfossen Waterfalls.
+From Odda there is a short distance to the Oddadalen Valley with the famous waterfalls like Låtefossen and Tjørnadalsfossen Waterfalls.

 Join a RIB-Boat Fjord Safari on Sørfjorden from Odda to Ullensvang and back.
 On this RIB-boat tour you will experience spectacular nature and a living cultural fjord landscape.